Josh Smith Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in MLB.
+- The Orioles pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have a 4.15 team ERA that ranks 12th among all MLB pitching staffs.
+- The Orioles have the 14th-ranked team ERA among all MLB pitching staffs (4.15).

-- Orioles pitchers combine to rank 21st in baseball in home runs allowed (64 total, 1.3 per game).
+- Orioles pitchers combine to rank 20th in baseball in home runs given up (64 total, 1.2 per game).

-- Kremer (5-1) takes the mound for the Orioles in his 11th start of the season.
-He's put together a 4.61 ERA in 52 2/3 innings pitched, with 43 strikeouts.
+- Bradish (2-1) takes the mound for the Orioles in his ninth start of the season.
+He's put together a 4.34 ERA in 37 1/3 innings pitched, with 32 strikeouts.

-- His last time out came on Sunday against the Toronto Blue Jays, when the righty went 5 1/3 innings, surrendering one earned run while allowing nine hits.
+- The right-hander's most recent time out came on Tuesday against the New York Yankees, when he threw five innings, surrendering four earned runs while giving up seven hits.

+- The 26-year-old has put up an ERA of 4.34, with 7.7 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.